gregcotten/pylut/README.md

 ## CLI

-I also have a terrible CLI inside bin/pylut-cli.py.
+I also have a terrible CLI inside the bin folder.

 Example: